-Learning Outcome Approximate timing of assessment On-Course Assessment (Online Quiz) Formative 10% No 1, 2, 3 From Week 6 to Week 10 Mid-semester Exam Summative 30% No 1 - 4 Week 8 End of Semester Exam Summative 60% Yes 1 - 4 Semester 2 examination period
+Learning Outcome Approximate timing of assessment Practical Assessment Formative, Summative 20% Yes 1, 3 From Week 9 to Week 12 Mid-semester Exam Formative, Summative 20% No 1 - 4 Week 8 Essay (Case-study) Formative, Summative 20% No 1 - 4 End of Semester Exam Summative 40% No 1 - 4 Semester 2 examination period

 Assessment Related Requirements

 Assessment Task % needed to meet hurdle requirement If hurdle isn't met, is additional assessment available?
 Additional Assessment type if available Practical Class Attendance Attendance Compulsory Yes Where possible practical sessions will be repeated for approved absences, where this is not possible an alternate activity will be implemented.
-End of Semester Exam 50% Yes Additional examination covering all material taught during entire semester with similar format.
+Practical assessment 50% Yes Additional examination covering all material taught during entire semester with similar format.

-A mid-semester exam (up to 2.5 hours) will be held to test course material delivered up to week 7.
-The exam may consist of multiple-choice questions and/or short answer questions.
+A mid-semester closed book examination of up to 1.5 hours will be held to test course material delivered up to week 7.
+The exam may consist of multiple-choice questions, mix-match type questions, true/false and/or short answer questions.